 Becoming an Optician in Nebraska

-Licensing for Opticians in Nebraska
+Licensing and Certification Requirements for Opticians in Nebraska

 Of the 50 states in the U.S., there are 27 that do not require licensing for opticians.
 Nebraska is one of these states, making it less complicated to enter the field.
 If you are interested in this career, you’ll want to make the most of any learning opportunities available so you can excel within the trade.
 Pursuing higher education and gaining real-world experience in opticianry will increase your chances of finding work and can also increase your salary.

 The American Board of Opticianry and National Contact Lens Examiners (ABO-NCLE) offers a voluntary exam that will grant you national certification as an optician.
 To take this exam, you simply need a high school diploma or GED.
 Proper preparation for the exam would include at least two years of hands-on experience within the trade, as well as completion of some vision-related courses.

 You can be certified by taking the National Contact Lens Examiners (NCLE) Contact Lens Registry examination.

 National Contact Lens Examiners (NCLE) Contact Lens Registry Examination